joshuamkite/terraform-aws-ssh-bastion-service/Changleog.md

 **N.B.
 It is not possible to successfully apply module version >/=3.4 over version </=3.3 due to change from 'aws_security_group' to aws_security_group_rules' you will need to terraform destroy; terraform apply in this case**
+# 4.0

+**Feature:** Move from Classic Load Balancer to Network Load Balancer. elb_idle_timeout and elb_timeout variables have been removed as they are not supported in this configuration.

+**Change:**  New code now in seperate files to asssit readabilty. locals also moved to seperate file.

 # 3.10

 **Bugfix:**  Join bastion_service names to prevent error when route53_zone_id is not defined.
 With thanks to tpesce

 # 3.9